case-k-git/llm-sql-converter/README.md

 ## License

-lm-sql-converter is available as open source under the terms of the MIT License.
+llm-sql-converter is available as open source under the terms of the MIT License.
 For more details, see the [LICENSE](./LICENSE.txt) file.